EchterAlsFake/PHUB/docs/source/features/video.rst

       - The video views (:py:class:`int`).

     * - :literal:`video.hotspots`
       - Video hotspots.
-Used by Pornhub player to dislplay hot moments.
+Used by Pornhub player to display hot moments.
 Represented as an :py:class:`int` generator.

     * - :literal:`video.date`
       - The video release date, as a :py:class:`datetime.datetime` object.